o-t-w/blog/src/content/blog/render-blocking-on-purpose.md

 The `async` attribute on an inline module script will cause it to [execute as soon as possible](https://v8.dev/features/modules#module-vs-script).

 Let's look at a basic visual demonstration.
-[ChromaCheck](https://pixelambacht.nl/chromacheck/) is a simple website that display's which font formats your browser supports.
+[ChromaCheck](https://pixelambacht.nl/chromacheck/) is a simple website that display's which font formats a browser supports.
 To do this it uses client-side JavaScript, without render-blocking:

 ![](/chromacheck-without.webp)

 Before the JavaScript has a chance to update the DOM, it briefly shows all formats as unsupported.
-Its a confusing flash of incorrect content.
+It would be better to start with a neutral color in case JavaScript fails, _but you'd still get a flash of changing styles as the page loads_.
 The sites entire raison d'etre relies on JavaScript.
-The JavaScript-dependent elements are displayed at the top of the page, above the fold.
+The JavaScript-dependent elements are displayed at the top of the page.
 The script is small.
 Render-blocking would be an improvement in this case.
 The user would wait slightly longer for the first paint, but that's a worthwhile tradeoff.
-The content can be rendered fully-formed with no awkard or disorientating stylistic changes.
-Here's same site with render-blocking (with slow 3G throttling):
+The critical content can be rendered fully-formed with no awkard or disorientating stylistic changes.
+Here's the same site with render-blocking (with slow 3G throttling):

 ![](/chromacheck-with.webp)

 <!-- Of course not everything is solved with render-blocking — I also needed to give the image a height. -->
+These sort of last-minute JavaScript DOM updates that effect above the fold content can sometimes justify render-blocking to prevent the discordant and jarring herky-jerky of content updating and rearranging (although layout shifts caused by dynamic content can often be solved simply by [reserving space with `min-height`](https://web.dev/articles/optimize-cls#late-loaded-content)).

 ## `blocking="render"` on `<link>`

 You can also use the `blocking` attribute on `<link>` elements.
 However, if you are using the `<link>` to preload resources with `rel="preload"` or to preload JavaScript modules with `rel="modulepreload"` then the `blocking` attribute [will have no effect](https://github.com/whatwg/html/issues/7896).

 Stylesheets are blocking by default — and for good reason.
 This avoids a Flash of Unstyled Content (FOUC).
-Without render-blocking, the user would see the HTML displayed without any custom CSS, using the browsers basic default visual styles: black Times New Roman on a white background, etc. Then, once the stylesheet loads, the view of the page would change drastically, which is not a good user experience.
+Without render-blocking, the user would see the HTML displayed using only the browsers basic default visual styles: black Times New Roman on a white background, etc. Then, once the stylesheet loads, the view of the page would change drastically, which is not a good user experience.
 Here's what the theverge.com looks like without any CSS, to take one random example:

 ![](/theverge.avif)